Projoh/SAAS-No-Harass/README.md

 # SAAS-No-Harass
-A anti harassment web service that reutnrs the likelehood of a a message being harassment.
+A anti harassment web service that returns the likelehood of a a message being harassment.

 # How to use